mobizt/Firebase-ESP8266/README.md

-**To append new data to database, `push<Data Type>` should be called e.g. pushInt, pushFloat, pushBool, pushString, pushJSON, pushBlob and pushFile.**
+**To append new data to database, `push<Data Type>` should be called e.g. pushInt, pushFloat, pushDouble, pushBool, pushString, pushJSON, pushBlob and pushFile.**

 With push operation, server will return payload (key or name of newly appended node) to client.